idanilt/ContentTest/README.md

 TBD

-### Course format

-Lessons are written in Markdown format, with images and other resources stored in GitHub repository.

-See **lesson_format.md** on GutHub for a sample format of the lesson.

 ##### Course
 A course contains a list of project-based lessons which cover a subject, from easy to complex, eventually giving the reader an extensive knowledge on the course subject.